core-coin/cip/cip/core/cip-99.md

 ## Motivation

 Given that the classical BIP32 scheme is incompatible with Ed448, this standard presents an alternative implementation of HD-derivation.
-This alternative is grounded in the modified Core Coin cryptographic mechanism.
+This alternative is based on the modified Core Coin cryptographic mechanism.

 ## Specification